The Amazing Race Asia 5: Development and filming

 On 20 May 2016, Sony Pictures Television (SPT) Networks Asia announced that The Amazing Race Asia would return for its fifth season after a six-year long hiatus and would be broadcast by AXN Asia.
-The tagline for this season was most adrenaline-fueled season ever.
+The tagline for this season was "most adrenaline-fueled season ever".
 This season adopted the American-style title sequence (based on Season 23).
 The Minister of Tourism of Indonesia, Arief Yahya, revealed the season's destinations beginning in Jakarta and traveling to local Indonesian destinations along with Singapore, Kuala Lumpur, Ho Chi Minh City, and Manila before finishing in Bali.
-There was a planned visit in Taipei, Taiwan but was scrapped within a last minute and replaced by Phuket, Thailand leg.
+There was a planned visit to Taipei, Taiwan, but it was scrapped last minute and was replaced by the Phuket, Thailand leg.
 This season covered 12,000 km, the shortest route of The Amazing Race Asia, and mostly focused the competition in Indonesia, where the Starting Line and the Finish Line were held (the first time since Season 3 to do so in the same country, although the Starting Line and Finish Line were located in different cities), with the remaining countries in Southeast Asia.

-Though both Wu and Basro were present at the Starting Line, Indonesian Deputy Minister of Tourism Sapta Nirwandar officially flagged the teams off.
+Though both Wu and Basro were present at the Starting Line, Indonesian Deputy Minister for International Tourism Marketing I Gede Pitana officially flagged the teams off.
 This was the first time in any edition worldwide that the host did not officially signal the start of the competition.
-Nirwandar also appeared at the Finish Line as a greeter.
+Pitana also appeared at the Finish Line as a greeter.
 In other legs conducted in Indonesia, Basro would take the place of the greeter.

-Zabrina Fernandez & Joe Jer Tee, the winners of the first season, were the Pit Stop greeters for Leg 3 in their home country of Malaysia.

 This season introduced a new twist: the Speed Bump.
 Similar to the American version, the team that placed last in the non-elimination leg had to perform a Speed Bump somewhere in the next leg before they could continue racing.
 This season also for the first time in The Amazing Race Asia featured 11 teams, which the number 11th teams were eliminated at the starting line task (same as Season 15 of the American version and Season 3 of China Rush).
 Unlike the first leg in Season 15 of the American version and the first leg of Season 3 of China Rush, both in which the last team that arrived at the Pit Stop was told that it was a non-elimination leg, this version's first leg also ended with a standard end-of-leg elimination.

 This season was also the first time in The Amazing Race Asia that a U-Turn board was placed at the Detour decision point, during Leg 9, rather than after the Detour itself (the first time this twist was introduced in all franchises was in the tenth leg of the 27th American version).
 Leg 9 is also the first leg in all franchises of The Amazing Race where both Yield and U-Turn were present in the same leg.